Asynchronous, Option-Based Multi-Agent Policy Gradient: A Conditional Reasoning Approach: Experimental Results

 We empirically evaluate our method on two cooperative multi-robot tasks featuring in asynchronous options and long-term reasoning, following previous work \cite{xiao2022asynchronous, pmlr-v100-xiao20a}.

-\textbf{Water Filling (WF).} In this task, two heterogeneous agents (a slower vehicle and a faster drone) navigates in a large indoor room and cooperates to refill water timely for three jars at different locations, shown in Fig.~\ref{fig:water fill}.
+\textbf{Water Filling (WF).} As shown in Fig.~\ref{fig:water fill}, two heterogeneous robots (a slower vehicle and a faster drone) navigate in a large indoor room and aim to cooperatively refill water timely for three jars at different locations.
 This task is challenging as (1) the water levels in three jars decrease randomly and rapidly following parameter-varying Gaussian distributions at each low-level step $k$; (2) two robots have different but limited abilities: vehicle can scout and fill water but move slowly; drone is faster but can only scout water levels.
 So, robots have to develop ``real" cooperation to make use of their abilities rather than repeating rote behaviors.
 For example, drone is expected to scout the room quickly and share the most recent water levels with vehicle.
 Then vehicle can choose closest or empty jar to fill.

 We use ai2thor simulator \cite{kolve2017ai2} to model this task and use RGB raw images as well as important auxiliary information\footnote{In particular, we use (a) global water levels recently updated by any robot; (b) elapsed time steps since water levels get updated last time. } as observations.
 Both agents can take one-step options: \{up; down; left; right\} or multi-step options: NavTo($c$) where $c$ is jar index.
 Vehicle can take an extra option NavToFill($c$) to reach and fill water.
 The low-level time steps of NavTo($c$) and NavToFill($c$) depends on the robot's speed and its distance to target jar: we use $0.5$m/s for vehicle and $2$m/s for drone.
-Reward function is defined over the global water level of all jars: $ r(s) = \sum_{c=0}^{|C|}(-\frac{1.0}{w(s;c)+0.001}+1),\mathrm{c}=0,1,2$, $w(s;c)$ is the water level of jar indexed by $c$ under true state $s$.
+Reward function is defined over the global water level of all jars in Eq.~\eqref{eq:wf_rew} where $w(s;c)$ is the water level of jar indexed by $c$ under true state $s$.